 Council tax bills are sent out at the end of March each year showing the current year’s charges and installments.
 Your payment must reach your local Wiltshire Council office by the dates shown on your bill.
 Council tax can be paid over 12 months, rather than the previous 10 months.
 Please let the council tax office know on 0300 456 0109 should you wish to change to 12 installments.

 The council offers various dates for payment by direct debit.
 This is the most effective way to pay.
 Please contact us on 0300 4560109 If you wish to change to this method of payment.
-Alternatively, you can download the council tax direct debit mandate.Close
+Alternatively, you can download the council tax direct debit form in the downloads sidebar.Close

 Call our automated payment line 24 hours a day, 7 days a week, on 0300 456 0119.
 You will need to quote your account reference number and confirm the amount you need to pay.
 Payments made by credit card will be subject to a transaction charge.Close

 You may pay, free of charge, by cash or cheque at any post office using your existing payment card or the barcode on the front of your bill.
 Please allow seven days for your payment to reach the council.
 Cheque payments should be made payable to ‘Post Office Ltd’ and presented with your payment card or bill.Close

 Tell your bank the amount you want to pay, your account reference number, and the council’s bank account details: